warranty99/BMO-OS/README.md

 Make sure to save changes.

-To set up your OpenAi Key, create a new enviorement variable on your device called OPENAI_API_KEY, set its value to your key
+To set up your OpenAi Key, create a new environment variable on your device called OPENAI_API_KEY, set its value to your key

 Dont know how to create an environment variable? then buckle up partner, skip this part if you know how.

-# Creating an environment variable
+## Creating an environment variable

 To create an environment variable, simply double click on the "This pc" icon on your desktop or file explorer and click properties.
 This will open a settings tab, next, find the "Advanced settings" option, or something similar.